-Cleavages are significant and protracted divisions of society that are often, but not necessarily, reflected in the political party system.
-Cleavages may be manifest in ethnic, class, regional or religious conflicts as well as those regarding national citizenship.
+Cleavages are significant and long-running divisions in society that are often, but not always, reflected in the political party system.
+Cleavages may be manifest in ethnic, class, political, regional or religious conflicts as well as those regarding national citizenship.